Fire Loss in the United States

 Using data from the current and previous editions of the Fire Loss in the United States, this analysis shows trends in fires and associated losses over time.

 Patterns and trends in the fire problem by each of the four major regions of the U.S. - northeast, midwest, south, and west.
 Includes differences in relative risk and in leading ignition causes.
 Updated unpublished report.

 Using data from U.S. death certificates, this report provides an extensive review of fire death tolls and rates relative to population for all 50 states, with analyses of the role of socioeconomic and other characteristics.

-A collection of tables by occupancy showing the estimated average number of fires, associated civilian deaths and civilian injuries, and direct property damage resulting from fires per year for incidents reported to local U.S. fire departments during 2007-2011.
+A collection of tables by occupancy showing the estimated average number of fires, associated civilian deaths and civilian injuries, and direct property damage resulting from fires per year for incidents reported to local U.S. fire departments.
 Statistics are provided for three general groups of fires.